-- (1) The decision of the city arborist or senior urban forester to deny an application for a variance from the requirements of this chapter shall entitle the person submitting the application (petitioner) to a public hearing before the commission if such person submits a written request for a hearing to the chair of the commission within ten working 30 days of from receipt of the written notice of the decision denying the variance.
-In the absence of evidence to the contrary, notice given pursuant to G.S.
-Sec.
-160D-403(b) by first-class mail is deemed received on the third business day following deposit of the notice for mailing with the United States Postal Service.
+- (1) The decision of the city arborist or senior urban forester to deny aAn application for a variance from the requirements of this chapter shall entitle the person submitting the application (petitioner) to a public hearing before the commission if such person submits a written request for a hearing to the chair of the commission. within ten working days of receipt of the decision denying the variance.
 As soon as possible after the receipt of the request, the chair of the commission will set a date, time and place for the hearing and notify the petitioner of the hearing by mail.
 The time specified for the hearing shall be either at the next regularly scheduled meeting of the commission from the submission of the request, as soon thereafter as practical, or at a special meeting.
 The chair may appoint a three-member board selected from the appointed members of the commission to act as an appeal board and hear the request of the petitioner.
-The hearing shall be conducted by the commission in accordance with subsection (d). - (2) The commission or its designated appeal board may grant a variance from the requirements of this chapter upon a finding that: - a.
-Unnecessary hardship would result from the strict application of the regulation.
-It is not necessary to demonstrate that, in the absence of the variance, no reasonable use can be made of the property.
+The hearing shall be conducted by the commission in accordance with subsection (ed). - (2) As per G.S.
+Sec.
+160D-406 notices of hearings shall be mailed to (1) the person or entity whose appeal, application or request is the subject of the hearing; (2) to the owner of the property that is the subject of the hearing if the owner did not initiate the hearing; and (3) to the owners of all parcels of land abutting the parcel of land that is the subject of the hearing.